We clarify some of the most common misconceptions about credit scores and reports.

 Myth 4: 'I’ve got several credit cards but I always pay my bills so this won’t affect my score'

 Having multiple credit accounts open, even ones that you don’t use, can damage your credit score.
 In this case it’s all about balance – not having too few or too many accounts open at one time.

 Having lots of open credit accounts shows lenders that you have access to a large amount of credit (even if you don’t plan on using it).
 Lenders like borrowers to live within their means, so if you have multiple lines of credit open it may affect the products you’re offered.
 At the same time, some lenders may like to see diversity in the number and types of credit accounts you have open.

 Myth 5: 'My low credit score means I’ll be put on a credit ‘blacklist’'

 There is no such thing as a credit ‘blacklist’.
 When you apply for credit, your financial history is taken into account, and decisions are made based on your repayment history and your current levels of money owed.

 However, these decisions are not permanent and every financial institution has its own criteria used to determine whether to accept an applicant based on the information in their credit report and their credit score.

-If you have never borrowed then it’s difficult for lenders to assess how reliable you are.
-Therefore, a lack of any financial repayment history can negatively affect your score and consequently the products you’re offered.
+If you have never borrowed credit before then it’s difficult for lenders to assess how reliable you are.
+This can negatively affect your score and consequently the financial products you’re offered.

 Every credit agency has different criteria but there are some universal, practical things you can do to improve your credit information.
 These include registering to vote, making sure all your accounts are registered to the correct addresses, paying bills on time and only keeping and opening lines of credit you need and use open.